openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 BitBake is a build system used mainly by OpenEmbedded.
 In a way it is kind of similar to what openSUSE does for us.
 It takes one sources and makes it possible to build them for many distributions.
 There are some differences though.
-Letâ€™s start with few notes a out OpenEmbedded.
-BitBake description will make more sense once youâ€™ll know what OpenEmbedded is.
+Let’s start with few notes a out OpenEmbedded.
+BitBake description will make more sense once you’ll know what OpenEmbedded is.
-Itâ€™s a meta distribution.
+It’s a meta distribution.
 You can think about it as a common code base for multiple distributions.
 It has many packages.
 It also contains distribution settings.
 Same source can be built in different ways for various distributions.
 Each distribution can choose which version of which package does it want to have in which release.
 It can choose package management system, preferred providers for virtual packages and many other things.
 BitBake is then used to build whole distribution out from BitBake recipes.
 From recipes that all maintainers from all distributions work on together at one place.
-And yes, it doesnâ€™t support spec or dsc files.
+And yes, it doesn’t support spec or dsc files.
 You have to write .bb files.
 But it will build .rpm, .deb, .opk or .tgz out of it.
 All from one recipe.
 And that recipe is easier to write and more powerful then spec.
 If you never tried packaging for Debian, trust me that it is also much easier than Debian packaging.
 I actually had a [presentation](http://michal.hrusecky.net/download/opensuse_conference_2009/packaging.pdf) on openSUSE Conference 2009 about what can be done in BitBake and how it makes packagers life easier.
-Letâ€™s quickly mention few features that BitBake has.
+Let’s quickly mention few features that BitBake has.

 **Everything from one recipe**

 This was already mention, but it is quite important so I want to mention it once more.
 It can create both .rpm and .deb from one recipe.
-So you donâ€™t have to learn two different packaging method if you are upstream and want to provide binary packages for as many distributions as possible.
+So you don’t have to learn two different packaging method if you are upstream and want to provide binary packages for as many distributions as possible.

 **Class based packaging system**

 What is so great about inheritance in packaging?
 It helps you reduce copy & paste and makes it easier to do some policy changes.
-Letâ€™s take a look at some example.
-Letâ€™s say, that you are packaging some KDE game.
+Let’s take a look at some example.
+Let’s say, that you are packaging some KDE game.
 How would you do that?
-In spec, youâ€™ll probably need to figure out how to call cmake, how to pass right KDE paths to it, how to make games rights ok and such.
-Then youâ€™ll white down the spec file.
-Or probably youâ€™ll just grab some other KDE game and copy & paste its spec file with minor adjustments.
-What youâ€™ll do in BitBake is something like
+In spec, you’ll probably need to figure out how to call cmake, how to pass right KDE paths to it, how to make games rights ok and such.
+Then you’ll white down the spec file.
+Or probably you’ll just grab some other KDE game and copy & paste its spec file with minor adjustments.
+What you’ll do in BitBake is something like